 He then takes us through the three years of the first NDP government under his friend Dave Barrett, probably still the most popular premier in B.C. history.
 These were productive times, unhindered by too much interference.
 As Williams notes, “the bureaucracy was very thin.
 [Social Credit Party premier] W.A.C.
 [Bennett] didn’t believe in it.”
 Apparently, neither did Williams.
 Instead, he hired “outsiders and consultants … who were used to getting things done unlike the public service then and now.”

 Memoirs, particularly political ones, usually promise to expose some dirty laundry and Williams’ account is no exception.
 Much of it concerns the Socreds, especially the Bennetts, W.A.C. in the 1950s and 1960s followed by his son Bill Bennett in the 1970s.
 These were the facilitators of the modern robber baron era of B.C.
 Williams reveals the corruption and corporate giveaways that occurred, what Williams calls “a catalogue of abuse and privilege attached to the aging Socred government.”

 But some of his own party colleagues also feel the sting of his long memory.
-Former B.C. premiers Mike Harcourt and Glen Clarke are among them.
-Williams slaps Clarke’s hand for bowing to “the province’s corporate power elite.”
-For this, suggests Williams, Clarke was bought off, becoming “boss of a vast business empire for Jimmy,” millionaire Jim Pattison.
+Former B.C. premiers Mike Harcourt and Glen Clark are among them.
+Williams slaps Clark’s hand for bowing to “the province’s corporate power elite.”
+For this, suggests Williams, Clark was bought off, becoming “boss of a vast business empire for Jimmy,” millionaire Jim Pattison.

 Mr. Justice Thomas Berger, who was party leader in 1969, defeating Barrett at a leadership convention, is scolded as “intellectual cool” and “a little too arrogant.”
 But others receive high praise.
 Former Kootenay MLA and cabinet minister Corky Evans is lauded for his fight to save B.C. forests from environmental devastation.